jeffpar/mandelbot/README.md

 	    ...
 	---

-And then each Mandelbot can be added with just an *id* parameter:
+Then each Mandelbot can be added with just an *id* parameter:

 	{% include viewport.html id="mandelbot1" %}

+Examples of both inline and predefined Mandelbot viewports can be found in the project's [home page](INDEX.md).

 Viewports support the following properties: